-- (1) Following the Reorganization Transactions, European Wax Center will be subject to U.S. federal income taxes, in addition to state and local taxes, with respect to our allocable share of any net taxable income of EWC Ventures.
+- (1) Reflects the reduction in interest expense of \$ million and \$ million for the thirteen weeks ended March 27, 2021 and for the year ended December 26, 2020, respectively, as a result of the repayment of a portion of the outstanding indebtedness under the Senior Secured Credit Facility, as described in "Use of Proceeds," as if such repayment occurred on December 29, 2019. - (2) Following the Reorganization Transactions, European Wax Center will be subject to U.S. federal income taxes, in addition to state and local taxes, with respect to our allocable share of any net taxable income of EWC Ventures.
 As a result, the unaudited pro forma consolidated statement of operations reflects an adjustment to our provision for income taxes to reflect an effective rate of %, which was calculated using the current U.S. federal income tax rate and the highest statutory rates apportioned to each state and local jurisdiction.
-EWC Ventures is, and will continue to be, taxed as a partnership for federal income tax purposes and, as a result, its members, including European Wax Center, will pay income taxes with respect to their allocable share of its net taxable income. - (2) The EWC Ventures Units owned by the EWC Ventures Post-IPO Members will be considered noncontrolling interests in the consolidated financial statements of European Wax Center.
+EWC Ventures is, and will continue to be, taxed as a partnership for federal income tax purposes and, as a result, its members, including European Wax Center, will pay income taxes with respect to their allocable share of its net taxable income. - (3) The EWC Ventures Units owned by the EWC Ventures Post-IPO Members will be considered noncontrolling interests in the consolidated financial statements of European Wax Center.
 The pro forma adjustment reflects the allocation of EWC Ventures net income to the noncontrolling interests.
 Immediately following the Reorganization Transactions and prior to the completion of this offering, the non-controlling interests held by the EWC Ventures Post-IPO Members will have % economic ownership of EWC Ventures, and as such, % of EWC Ventures' net income will be attributable to the non-controlling interests.
-The remaining economic ownership of EWC Ventures will be held by European Wax Center following the Reorganization Transactions. - (3) Pro forma basic net loss per share of Class A common stock is computed by dividing the pro forma net loss available to Class A common stockholders by the pro forma weighted-average shares of Class A common stock outstanding during the period.
-Pro forma diluted net loss per share of Class A common stock is computed by adjusting the pro forma net loss available to Class A common stockholders and the pro forma weighted-average shares of Class A common stock outstanding to give effect to potentially dilutive securities.
+The remaining economic ownership of EWC Ventures will be held by European Wax Center following the Reorganization Transactions. - (4) Pro forma basic net income (loss) per share of Class A common stock is computed by dividing the pro forma net income (loss) available to Class A common stockholders by the pro forma weighted-average shares of Class A common stock outstanding during the period.
+Pro forma diluted net income (loss) per share of Class A common stock is computed by adjusting the pro forma net income (loss) available to Class A common stockholders and the pro forma weighted-average shares of Class A common stock outstanding to give effect to potentially dilutive securities.

-December 26, 2020

-Pro forma loss per share of Class A common stock

-Numerator:

-Pro forma net loss attributable to the Issuer's Class A common stockholders (basic and diluted) \$

-Denominator:

-Pro forma weighted average of shares of Class A common stock outstanding (basic)

-Pro forma weighted average of shares of Class A common stock outstanding (diluted)

-Pro forma basic loss per share \$

-Pro forma diluted loss per share
+For the Thirteen Weeks Ended March 27, 2021 For the Year Ended December 26, 2020 Pro forma income (loss) per share of Class A common stock Numerator: Pro forma net income (loss) attributable to the Issuer's Class A common stockholders (basic and diluted) \$ \$ Denominator: Pro forma weighted average of shares of Class A common stock outstanding (basic) Pro forma weighted average of shares of Class A common stock outstanding (diluted) Pro forma basic income (loss) per share \$ \$ Pro forma diluted income (loss) per share

-European Wax Center, Inc. and Subsidiaries Unaudited Pro Forma Consolidated Balance Sheet As of December 26, 2020
+European Wax Center, Inc. and Subsidiaries Unaudited Pro Forma Consolidated Balance Sheet As of March 27, 2021